Take the First Step Toward Your Welding Career Now!

 The biggest difference between welding trade school and apprenticeship is the length of training.
 Welding apprenticeships last an average of 3-4 years and require a minimum of 144 hours of classroom training and 2,000 hours of hands-on training per year.

-Welding trade school programs take between 7 months to 2 years to complete; many programs can be completed in as few as 10 months!
+Welding trade school programs take between 7 months to 2 years; many programs can be completed in as few as 10 months!

 The Flexibility of Trade School vs Apprenticeship